 Sifu Nick Wright started his martial arts training in 1992 studying Japanese Karate and Korean Tae Kwon Do.
 Later on he spent time learning Japanese Aikido.
 It wasn’t until he discovered the art of Choy Lay Fut Kung fu that he found his calling in the martials arts.
-Sifu Nick trained under the highly respected and well known teacher of Choy Lay Fut Sigung Frank Primicias for over the last ten years.
+Sifu Nick trained under the highly respected and well known teacher of Choy Lay Fut Sigung Frank Primicias for over the last fifteen years.
 He continues to study with Sigung Primicias on a regular basis to develop his Kung Fu and personal growth.
 Training Choy Lay Fut with Sigung Primicias has been an incredible journey and has changed his life beyond what he could have ever imagined.
 He considers himself an endless apprentice of Kung Fu and the martial arts.
 Sifu Nick is continually studying the origins of the arts and development of the unique history they share.
 With this ongoing practice and study Sifu Nick offers a great depth and knowledge of the martial arts to be able to educate and help students grow and understand Kung fu to gain a personal connection to the martial arts.

 Through intense training and endless study of all martial arts Sifu Nick feels very passionate for the culture and history of the many fighting systems from around the world.
 He feels that all martial arts have something unique that they offer and if studied properly with correct teaching from a qualified teacher, students can gain great skill to defend themselves and build good character.